-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of NTL assessment resources to support high quality assessment of core curriculum learning & facilitate teaching in response to identified pupil need. £1530 EEF tiered model identified high quality teaching & assessment as vital elements in addressing improvements in outcomes for all pupils, not only PP pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of NTS assessment resources to support high quality assessment of core curriculum learning & facilitate teaching in response to identified pupil need.
+EEF tiered model identified high quality teaching & assessment as vital elements in addressing improvements in outcomes for all pupils, not only PP pupils.
 The use of a quality assessment tool is vital in supporting teachers in identifying gaps in learning & planning appropriate curriculum content to maximise pupil progress for all learners.
-3 Senior & Middle Leadership professional development EEF toolkit identifies the importance of CPD for all levels of staff, and the vital role of leadership in shaping the direction of the school and impact on pupil progress & provision.
-Senior leaders will both attend the 'Stepping Up Into Senior Leadership' 2 3,5
+3 Senior & Middle Leadership professional development Supply cover required - 10 days equivalent EEF toolkit identifies the importance of CPD for all levels of staff, and the vital role of leadership in shaping the direction of the school and impact on pupil progress & provision.
+Senior leaders will both attend the 'Stepping Up Into Senior Leadership' 2 day course with Karen Ardley Associates.
+3,5